-No finance or operating leases obligations are established or recorded in the title of the New South Wales Branch.
-Any finance and operating leases utilised by the Branch are obligations of the National Council and recorded in the financial reports of the National Council.
+No lease obligations are established or recorded in the title of the New South Wales Branch.
+Any leases utilised by the Branch are obligations of the National Council and recorded in the financial reports of the National Council.

 Cash

 Cash is recognised at its nominal amount.
 Cash and cash equivalents includes cash on hand, deposits held at call with bank, other short-term highly liquid investments with original maturity of 3 months or less that are readily convertible to known amounts of cash and subject to insignificant risk of changes in value and bank overdrafts.